 What's a keke?

-For a real special treat, click the below button to book a tour of the city that’s run entirely in kekes - it's one of those "once in a lifetime" activities that you can't miss in Lagos.
+For a real special treat, click here to book a tour of the city that’s run entirely in kekes - it's one of those "once in a lifetime" activities that you can't miss in Lagos.

 6. Take a Trip to the Epe Mangroves

 Tired of the chaos of Lagos and need a bit of a break?